baldurk/renderdoc/CONTRIBUTING.md

 If you're tackling anything large then please contact me and post an issue so that everyone knows you're working on it and there's not duplicated effort. *Specifically* if you want to extend RenderDoc to a platform or API that it doesn't already support please get in touch, as there might already be code that isn't committed yet.
 Particularly if this is not a public API that anyone can write against.

+To get started compiling there are instructions in [COMPILE.md](COMPILE.md)

 Commit Messages
 --------------